sambrosz/SSMMP-a-simple-protocol-for-Service-Mesh-management/README.md

 API Gateway and microservices are stateless.
 Requests and responses are objects of class String.

-# An implementations of SSMMP tested on the above test CNApp was done by the team:  Mateusz Bielicki and Jakub ?uka (students of Computer Science at University of Siedlce)
+# Implementations of SSMMP tested on the above test CNApp

+The team:  Mateusz Bielicki and Jakub Luka (students of Computer Science at University of Siedlce)

-The implementations clearly show that SSMMP should be viewed (by developers) as an integral part of CNApps.
+So far the implementation clearly show that SSMMP should be viewed (by developers) as an integral part of CNApps.